Ironsides/ironsides/CONTRIBUTING.md

 Whether you send by e-mail or postal mail, make sure to identify the version number of the Ironsides documents that you began to edit.

 In addition to your markup and comments, please include your name, e-mail address, and the statement described under "Copyright" above.
-The maintainer will use your e-mail address to confirm receipt and notify you if and when a Pull Request (an Issue that includes proposed changes) is created on GitHub for your proposal.
+The maintainer will use your e-mail address to confirm receipt and notify you if a Pull Request (an Issue that includes proposed changes) is created on GitHub for your proposal.
 The maintainer will not share your e-mail address with anyone.

 The maintainer will endeavor to process e-mail and postal submissions as quickly as possible in order received.
 Please be patient.